 Significant changes have included the Government’s Industry Strategy and its priority on global challenges, the regional agenda and implications for Horizon 2020 funding.

-To remain competitively placed to pursue our ambitions and to respond to current opportunities and threats a critical review of our research strategy was undertaken in line with the review of the Education Strategy undertaken by Education Committee.
-No significant changes from the initial objectives for Research are proposed.
+To remain competitively placed to pursue our ambitions and to respond to current opportunities and threats, a critical review of our Research Strategy was undertaken in line with the review of the Education Strategy carried out by the Education Committee.
+No significant changes from the initial objectives for research are proposed.

 Structure of the Research Strategy

-The objectives retain continuity from 2014-2017, being to deliver for Cranfield's Corporate Plan 400 research active staff by increasing: Research Income (Pounds); Quality of PhDs (PhDs); and Research Outputs (Papers).
-This will continue to be done through the set of work streams defined in the previous research strategy.
+The objectives retain continuity from 2014-2017, these being to deliver for Cranfield's Corporate Plan of 400 research-active staff by increasing: research income (GBP); quality of PhDs (PhDs); and research outputs (papers).
+This will continue to be done through the set of work streams defined in the previous strategy.

 Research Strategy 2017-2020